 Carmia N. Caesar, Director of Experiential Learning

-Students must commit to working twelve (12) hours per week for thirteen (13) weeks, but are not required to attend a weekly seminar.
+Students are required to spend at least fifteen (15) hours per week for a minimum of eleven (11) weeks at their field placements, and will earn two (2) pass/fail credits.
+During the summer term, students must spend at least thirty-five (35) hours per week for a minimum of eight (8) weeks at their placements, and will earn four (4) pass/fail credits.
+There is no weekly seminar.
 Instead, students who are approved for the Advanced Externship will have regular individual meetings with their externship professor to ensure quality of work at placement sites.
 Students will have to submit weekly journal entries, weekly time sheets to their professor and a final paper on an approved topic.
 A grade of “pass or fail” will be awarded.

 The IRS Externship was founded by renowned tax expert and former Dean of the Law School, Professor Emeritus Alice Gresham Bullock.
 In the course, students are placed in the Office of Chief Counsel of the Internal Revenue Service here in Washington, DC.
 In the seminar, the professor exposes students to the practices, policies and procedures of the IRS, as well as the substantive tax laws that govern the work of the Service.
 Externs secure a field placement with the IRS’ Chief Counsel’s Office and are assigned to work on a variety of projects.
 Howard Law externs focus on excellence in governmental and public interest lawyering, social justice issues and professional responsibility.
 These key components are echoed in the work done at the field placement, as well as during the weekly one-hour required classroom seminars taught by the Professor.